HamletDuFromage/aio-switch-updater/README.md

 </details>

+## Contribute

+PRs and suggestions are encouraged!
+If you wish to help with the localization of the app, you can translate the files in `resources/i18n/`.
+To easily find the non-translated strings and translate them, you may use `localizer.py` (e.g. `python localizer.py -r resources//i18n//en-US//menus.json -w resources//i18n//fr//menus.json`).

 ## Disclaimer
 I do not own, host nor distribute any of the files that can be downloaded with this homebrew tool.
 At the owner's request, I will immediately remove the ability to download any problematic file.